Caregiver Perspective: Compassion Fatigue

 - Less tolerant, easily annoyed

-It’s very similar to burnout and in many cases can signal the beginning of burnout.
-If it’s ignored and allowed to fester, burnout may occur and lead to a deep-seated resentment that takes as much as two years or more of therapy to overcome.
-In many ways, caregiver burnout parallels post-traumatic stress disorder in symptoms and treatment requirements; therefore, family and friends of caregivers need to be alert to signs of compassion fatigue and offer support at the first signs.
+It’s very similar to burnout and may even signal the beginning of burnout.
+If it’s ignored and allowed to fester, burnout or resentment may occur.
+Family and friends of caregivers need to be alert to signs of compassion fatigue and offer support when they can.

 1. Learn to listen to your body

-When you are tired.
-Rest.
-When you are overwhelmed, and someone asks you to do more, say no. When you are sick, see a doctor.
+When you are overwhelmed, and someone asks you to do more, it's okay to say no. When you are sick, it can be good to see a doctor.
 Put yourself first sometimes.

 2. Ask for help